Azure-Samples/iot-edge-opc-plc/README.md

                                Default: False
       --nn, --nonegtrend     do not generate negative trend data
                                Default: False
+      --on, --opaquenode
+                             add node with an opaque identifier
+                               Default: False
       --np, --nopostrend     do not generate positive trend data
                                Default: False
       --sn, --slownodes=VALUE